Claire Trevena: 41st Parliament

 In the 41st BC general election, Trevena was challenged by Dallas Smith of the Kwakwaka'wakw First Nations for the BC Liberals, Sue Moen for the Green Party, and former BC Refederation Party party leader John Twigg for the BC First Party.
 Trevena was again re-elected with her party forming the Official Opposition, but this time in a BC Liberal minority government.
 However, in the first session of the 41st Parliament the BC Liberal government lost a confidence vote and the second session began with the BC NDP forming a minority government.
 In July 2017, Premier John Horgan appointed Trevena Minister of Transportation and Infrastructure.
 In her mandate letter, she was charged with eliminating tolls on the Port Mann and Golden Ears Bridges, and reviewing BC Ferries to freeze user fees and bring ferry ship-building back to British Columbia.
-Among other reforms, the 2017-18 government review of coastal ferry service operated by the independently managed BC Ferries led to Trevena introducing the Coastal Ferry Amendment Act, 2019 which addes that the BC Ferry Authority must consider the public's interest in safe, reliable and affordable service in addition to the other factors.
+Among other reforms, the 2017-18 government review of coastal ferry service operated by the independently managed BC Ferries led to Trevena introducing the Coastal Ferry Amendment Act, 2019 which adds that the BC Ferry Authority must consider the public's interest in safe, reliable and affordable service in addition to the other factors.

 Also in that ministerial role, Trevena led the government's introduction of the Passenger Transportation Amendment Act, 2018 to allow all types of vehicle for hire (or ridesharing) companies to operate in British Columbia, the Coastal Ferry Amendment Act, 2019 to add that the BC Ferry Authority must consider the public's interest in safe, reliable and affordable service in addition to the other factors, and the Motor Vehicle Amendment Act, 2020 to add a vehicle driven by a sheriff into this list of emergency vehicles covered by that act.
 As preparations were being made for a snap election Trevena announced that she would not seek re-election.
 In the subsequent October 2020 election, her North Island seat was won by Michele Babchuk of the NDP.